I beg to move,

 For my right hon.
 Friend the Member for Forest of Dean, I can make clear that Her Majesty’s Government have given clarification on exactly what is provided for in the regulations and what we additionally suggest as guidance to come out during the review period.
 There is a complexity in the guidance, and I take on board his broader points.
 I agree that everybody has so far followed the guidance in a remarkable way.

-I thank all Members for their contributions during the debate and provide assurance that we have listened and will take the House’s views into account as measures are kept under review.
+I thank all Members for their contributions during the debate and assure them that we have listened and will take the House’s views into account as measures are kept under review.
 As I said when I opened the debate, we are incredibly grateful to the public for their sacrifices and their efforts to follow these tough measures.
 I also pay a fulsome tribute to our NHS and care workers and all the key workers for their ongoing hard work to keep our vital services running, to save lives and to keep all of us safe.
 I commend these regulations to the House.

 Question put and agreed to.